HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 reducing both the likelihood that a cat would come into the garden and

-the time the cat would spend there if it did venture in – active devices
+the time the cat would spend there if it did venture in.
+Nelson and her

 were about 4% more effective than disabled ones during the first nine